All files / shared / index.ts

 * Recursively clone an object into a plain object, taking only the

-* subset of own enumerable properties that exist a given model.
+* subset of own enumerable properties that exist in a given model.

 */